Your business could power your neighborhood.

 Why don’t businesses already use Anaerobic Digesters?

-Most businesses don’t use AD units today for reasons that are mostly about friction.
+Most businesses don’t use AD units today for reasons primarily driven by friction.
 The benefits are clear, but the path to get there has felt complicated, expensive, and out of reach.

 Here is the real story…

 This is where Legacy Biomass can help.
-We provide a clear path to implementing and benefitting from AD and help businesses move toward real environmental, community, and business impact.
+We provide a clear path to implementing and realizing the benefits of AD, helping businesses move toward real environmental, community, and business impact.

 Contact Us